aspeakman/openpyn-nordvpn/README.md

 ### Installation Methods

-1. If necessary uninstall any existing openpyn versions with pip3 (Python=>3.5)

-    ```bash
-    sudo python3 -m pip uninstall openpyn
-    ```

-2. Clone this version and install.
+1. Clone this version and install with pip3 (Python=>3.5).
 Do not install with --user switch, as OpenVPN needs to run as sudo and sudo won’t be able to locate openpyn.

     ```bash
     git clone https://github.com/aspeakman/openpyn-nordvpn.git
     cd openpyn-nordvpn/
+    sudo python3 -m pip install --upgrade .
+    ```

+3. To update with any version changes

+    ```bash
+    cd openpyn-nordvpn/
+	git pull
     sudo python3 -m pip install --upgrade .
     ```

 ## Setup

 Initialise the script with "--init" (store credentials, install Systemd service, update/install VPN config files)